Monday, June 24, 2019

 We stayed in one of the semi-detached chalet units which is named after Alfred Dent.
 This man, a British colonial merchant and entrepreneur was also the founder of the British North Borneo Company established in 1882.

 At the plantation, I met an ex-colleague, Mr. Tam Yaw Kong whom I have not met since 1989.
 He used to work as a storekeeper when I was working in Antah-Biwater way back in 1988-1989.
 Being an avid Mt Kinabalu climber, he has since ventured into tourism business, TYK Adventure Tour.
-He has climbed the mountain more than 500 times, a feat few can rivaled with.
+He has climbed the mountain more than 500 times, a feat few can rival with.

 At the time of our encounter at the Plantation, he and his son (an equally enthusiastic mountain climber and cyclist) were taking a few cyclists to do a cycling tour to Lahad Datu.

 On the way back to KK, we made a detour to Poring Hot Spring of Sabah National Park.
-We hoped that my MIL would get a chance to see the real Rafflesia in the Park.
+We had hoped that my MIL would get a chance to see the real Rafflesia in the Park.
 Unfortunately, there was none that time.
-Then, an advertisement put up by local inhabitant not far from the park entrance gave us a chance to see one.
+Then, an advertisement put up by a local inhabitant not far from the park entrance gave us a chance to see one.
 We called the contact number and was soon directed into a fruit farm.
 After half a kilometer walk, we saw what we looked for and we were not disappointed.

 No comments: